khilnani/s3sync.py/README.md

 ## s3sync.py

-Backup and restore files from the working directory to an Amazon AWS S3 backup.
+Backup and restore files from the working directory to an Amazon AWS S3 bucket.

 Supports both, iOS [Pythonista](http://omz-software.com/pythonista/) and Desktop Linux/Mac OS